Dylan Bennet Klebold

 Dylan was described by many who knew him to be a follower and he that Harris had a strong influence on him, particularly after 1998.
 He was also depicted by those who knew him as a young man who lacked confidence in himself - 'painfully shy', some folks said - but that he was not quick to anger.

-But this shy demeanor so many remember him by isn't shared by everyone who knew him, particularly those who knew him best in the months before the shootings.
+This shy demeanor so many remember him by isn't shared by everyone who knew him, particularly those who knew him best in the months before the shootings.
 His and Eric's behavior at Blackjack Pizza where they worked definitely didn't fit that profile.
 When they were bored, they would buy dry ice at the nearby Baskin-Robbins and make small bombs to detonate behind the pizza place.
-Dylan was once written up for bringing a pipe bomb to work, quitting shortly after, but was rehired by Blackjack later when they needed employees.
-At least twice the previous owner let Dylan and Eric set fire to aerosol cans, once in a mop sink and another time in an oven.
-They were constantly playing with fire behind the store, once allowing a blaze in a dumpster to grow so wild that the fire department showed up to put it out.
+Dylan was once written up for bringing a pipe bomb to work.
+He quit shortly after, but was rehired by Blackjack later when they needed employees.
+At least twice, the previous owner let Dylan and Eric set fire to aerosol cans, once in a mop sink and another time in an oven.
+They were constantly playing with fire behind the store.
+They let one a blaze in a dumpster grow so wild that the fire department showed up to put it out.

-Students in the bowling class Dylan and Eric attended first thing in the morning told reporters that he and Eric would shout 'Heil Hitler!' every time they rolled a good ball - Tom Klebold said he
+Students in their early morning bowling class told reporters that Dylan and Eric would shout 'Heil Hitler!' when they rolled a good ball.
+Tom Klebold said he

 "didn't know where the Nazi stuff or the violence came from".
-Dylan's friend Nate Dykeman said he that had seen Eric sketch swastikas but Dylan never did, so it's hard to say how much Dylan actually supported the Nazi movement - support that would seem out of character for a Jewish-born boy almost as much as the violent tendencies he was hiding from his family.
+The Klebolds were Jewish.
+Nate said he that had seen Eric sketch swastikas, but Dylan never did, so it's hard to say how much Dylan actually supported the Nazi movement.
+That would seem out of character for a Jewish-born boy almost as much as the violent tendencies he hid from his family.

-Nathan Dykeman told police that he'd seen Dylan making a purchase behind Blackjack Pizza, paying something like $200-$300 dollars to
+Dykeman told police that he'd seen Dylan making a purchase behind Blackjack Pizza, paying around $200-$300 dollars to

 Philip Duran, a co-worker of theirs.
-Nate thought Dylan was buying drugs and being staunchly against drug use himself, Nate gave him a hard time about it.
-Dylan told him then that he'd been buying a gun (the TEC-DC9, which
+Nate thought Dylan was buying drugs and, being staunchly against drug use himself, gave Klebold a hard time about it.
+Dylan told him that he'd been buying a gun (the TEC-DC9, which

-Rampart Range where they practiced shooting the sawed off shotguns and the TEC-DC9 with Mark and Mark's friend Jessica Miklich.
-The videotape of the target practice was made by Harris and Klebold in March, and was shown to Nate two weeks before the Columbine shootings.
-Dykeman told cops about the videotape three days after the killings.
+Rampart Range where they practiced shooting the sawed off shotguns and the TEC-DC9.
+Mark and Mark's friend Jessica Miklich were there.
+The videotape of the target practice was made in March.
+It was shown to Nate just two weeks before the Columbine shootings.
+Dykeman told investigators about the tape three days after the killings.

 Just weeks before the massacre, Dylan turned in a

 school report that was so graphically violent that the teacher told his parents about it.
 "It's just a story," was Dylan's explanation, accepted easily by his parents.
-The story was about a lone warrior clad in a trench coat who in gory detail beat, stabbed and shot to death a group of "college-preps," then set off bombs to divert the attention of the police.
-The language used to describe the prep 'enemies' was so strong that the teacher, Judy Kelly,
+The story was about a lone warrior clad in a trench coat who - in gory detail - beat, stabbed, and shot to death a group of "college-preps".
+The character then set off bombs to divert the attention of the police.
+The language used to describe the 'enemies' was so strong that the teacher, Judy Kelly,

-wouldn't even grade the paper till she'd sat down and spoken with him about it.
-The families of three victims named Kelly, along with other school employees, in their wrongful death lawsuits, contending she should have done more to call attention to Dylan's violent fantasies.
+wouldn't even grade the paper until spoke with him about it.
+The families of three victims named Kelly, along with other school employees, in their wrongful death lawsuits contending she should have done more to call attention to Dylan's violent fantasies.

-The Klebolds cooperated with Denver police fully immediately following the massacre but later refused to release
+The Klebolds cooperated with Denver police fully immediately following the massacre.

-He and Eric both rant about the 'stuck up bitches' they go to school with, Dylan referring to two by name: Rachel and Jen.
+He and Eric both ranted about the 'stuck up bitches' they went to school with.
+Dylan referred to two by name: Rachel and Jen.
 The

-sound clip I have from the videos was censored by the media due to the vulgar names he called the girls so it's hard to understand but if you listen closely you can hear the gist of it.
-An interesting aside: Rachel Scott - the first victim to die - was the prom date of Nick Baumgart, Dylan's childhood friend and a mutual friend of Eric's.
-These may not be the folks referred to in the video but interesting facts to note none the less.
+sound clip from the videos was censored by the media due to the vulgar names he called the girls, so it's hard to understand, but if you listen closely you can hear the gist of it.
+They also talk about someone named Nick.
+Rachel Scott - the first victim to die - was the prom date of Nick Baumgart, who was Dylan's childhood friend and a mutual friend of Eric's.
+Dylan had also known Rachel since kindergarten.
+These may not be the people referred to in the video, but it's worth noting.

-announced intent to sue the Jefferson County police department.
-The basis of their claim was that if the police had treated the Browns' report when Eric threatened Brooks, things would've never escalated to this tragic ending.
+announced their intent to sue (archived offsite link) the Jefferson County police department.
+The basis of their claim was that if the police had treated the Browns' report when Eric threatened Brooks more seriously, things never would have escalated to this tragic ending.
 Several families of the victims who died expressed support of this position, including Daniel Rohrbough's family.

 There was some

-controversy regarding Dylan's death; he died from a single gun-shot wound to the left temple.
-Investigators initially believed that if Dylan was going to shoot himself, he would've shot himself in the right temple, however Dylan wasn't right-handed; he was left-handed and shot guns with his left hand, something that's clearly seen in the various videos left behind.
+controversy (offsite link) regarding Dylan's death; he died from a single gun-shot wound to the left temple.
+Investigators initially believed that if Dylan was going to shoot himself, he would've shot himself in the right temple.
+However, Dylan was left-handed.
+He fired guns with his left hand, something that is clearly seen in the video footage he left behind.
 The coroner

-Dylan was indeed left-handed and they stood by the findings of the medical examiner.
+Dylan was indeed left-handed (archived offsite link) and they stood by the findings of the medical examiner.

 Open letter from the parents of Dylan Klebold: